-If so, then you require to dive into a few basic yet essential programming languages that make the process of adoption easier like never before.
-The following post emphasizes on such programming languages that are commonly used in DevOps environments to drive automation.
+If so, then you require to dive into a few basic yet essential programming languages that make the process of DevOps adoption easier like never before.
+I have spoken about the importance of learning programming or scripting language in my becoming a devops engineer guide.

-Additional note: If your favorite language isn’t on the list then it doesn’t mean it isn’t the bee’s knees.
+If your favorite language isn’t on the list then it doesn’t mean it isn’t the bee’s knees.
 DevOps is a term used to define a state of mind and a methodological process for technology.
 This means it’s not an ironclad one-size-fits-all tech approach.